meerapatelmd/HemOncExt/README.md

 ## Details
 ### Parameters
 When a Regimen and/or a Component is not represented in the HemOnc proper, the new concept is populated into the CONCEPT table in the hemonc_extension schema with the following parameters:
-    1. A temporary Concept Id
+    1. A temporary Concept Id.
-    2. Concept Name following strict conventions
+    1. Concept Name following strict conventions.
-    3. `Drug` domain for new Components and the `Regimen` domain for new Regimens
+    1. `Drug` domain for new Components and the `Regimen` domain for new Regimens
-    4. `HemOnc Extension` as the Vocabulary Id
+    1. `HemOnc Extension` as the Vocabulary Id.
-    5. `Component` concept class for new Component and `Regimen` concept class for new Regimen
+    1. `Component` concept class for new Component and `Regimen` concept class for new Regimen.
-    6. `Non-Standard` concept type
+    1. `Non-Standard` concept type
-    7. Concept Code of 0
+    1. Concept Code of 0
-    8. Valid Start Date as System Date
+    1. Valid Start Date as System Date
-    9. Valid End Date as 2099-12-31
+    1. Valid End Date as 2099-12-31
-    10. No Invalid Reason
+    1. No Invalid Reason

 Once the new concept, called a new HemOnc Extension concept from this point onwards, is introduced into the HemOnc Extension CONCEPT table, the concept relationships in the Regimen-Component-Ingredient axis of the HemOnc proper ontology are introduced into the CONCEPT_RELATIONSHIP table in the hemonc_extension schema in accordance to the following scenarios:
 a) New HemOnc Extension Regimen: can be composed of entirely HemOnc proper Components or have at least one new HemOnc Extension Component
 1. `Has antineoplastic` relationship between HemOnc Extension Regimen and each Component
 1. `Antineoplastic of` relationship between each Component and HemOnc Extension Regimen
 1. Valid Start Date as current date
 1. Valid End Date as 2099-12-31
 1. No Invalid Reason
 b) New HemOnc Extension Component
 1. `Has antineoplastic` relationship between HemOnc Extension Regimen and HemOnc Extension Component
 1. `Antineoplastic of` relationship between the HemOnc Extension Component and HemOnc Extension Regimen
 1. _If a corresponding RxNorm/RxNorm Ingredient/Precise Ingedient is present in the OMOP Vocabulary proper_, `Maps to` relationship between the HemOnc Extension Component and the RxNorm/RxNorm Extension Ingredient/Precise Ingredient
 1. Valid Start Date as current date
 1. Valid End Date as 2099-12-31
+1. `Has antineoplastic` relationship between HemOnc Extension Regimen and HemOnc Extension Component
 1. No Invalid Reason

 ### Notes on Temporary Concept Id Assignment
 Prior to being loaded into the HemOnc Extension CONCEPT table, every new concept requires a unique identifier, a temporary Concept Id, to which all synonyms or duplicative representations can be normalized to.
 The temporary Concept Id is generated using the `getIdentifier()` function found in this package, which takes all the digits in the timestamp returned by the base `Sys.time()` as a string, removes the starting digits "202" from the year value "2020", and converts the string to an integer.
 Therefore, a the native base timestamp that returns as "YYYY-mm-dd HH:MM:SS" is converted to a character string in the format of "YYYYmmddHHMMSS", truncated to "Ymmddhhmmss" by removing "202", and converted to the integer class to match the DDL of all concept_ids in the OMOP CDM proper.